Fractional CTO cost in 2026: real pricing

 What should I get for £2,000 per month?

-At the Foundation tier you should get: a full technology audit in month one, one working system built inside your existing stack per quarter, a monthly working session on technology direction, and standing async availability for urgent technology decisions.
+At the Foundation tier you should get a full technology audit in month one, one working system built inside your existing stack per quarter, a monthly working session on technology direction, and standing async availability for urgent technology decisions.
 If you are not getting built code in the first quarter, you are paying for advice, not a fractional CTO.

-How does a fractional CTO compare to hiring a full-time CTO?
+How does fractional CTO cost compare to a full-time hire?

 Related implementation paths